-The first mention of stamps falls on 1837 – they were invented to pay for postage.
-Since then, people began to collect them.
-Then the products underwent a transformation, becoming brighter and more colorful.
-There are also some amazing developments going on right now!
+The first mention of stamps dates back to 1837, when they were invented to pay for postage.
+Since then, people have been collecting them, and stamps underwent a transformation in order to be brighter and more colorful.
+Today, there are some amazing developments going on in the world of philately.

-- to create glue for stamps, a mixture of gum with dextrin and glucose was used.
-400 thousand copies took 16 kg of substance;
+- To create glue for stamps, a mixture of gum with dextrin and glucose was used.
+400 thousand copies took 16 kg of the substance.

-- at the beginning of the 20th century in the United States, meteorological information was placed on the stamp, the recipient found in the letter information about changing weather conditions.
+- At the beginning of the 20th century in the United States, meteorological information was placed on the stamp, and the recipient found out about changing weather conditions in the letter.

 If you are a philatelist, it’s time to acquire a significant stamp and solemnly place it in an album.
-Hobby watchers can create their own collection – get everything you need for the hobby.
-Exchange with like-minded people, visit auctions, share your finds with friends on social networks.
-Use the #StampCollectingMonth hashtag for this.
+Hobby watchers can create their own collection by getting all the necessary supplies to start the hobby.
+Exchange with like-minded people, visit auctions, and share your finds with friends on social networks using the #StampCollectingMonth hashtag.

 National Stamp Collecting Month is observed on October 1 each year.